Forms of Life part 2: Overview of the Phylogenetic Tree of Life and Endosymbiosis

 Archeplastidia are characterized by the presence of choloroplasts, probably derived from symbiotic cyanobacteria, which allows them to use energy from light to produce food.

-Viridiplantae ("Green plants"), is a clade within Archeplastidia which includes all true Plants as well as many sub-clades of green algae, but not red algae.
+("Green plants"), includes all true Plants as well as many sub-clades of green algae, but not red algae.

-Embryophyta (land plants) is a clade within Viridiplantae characterized by their relatively complex multicellular forms, including having distinct tissues, organs and systems like animals.
-Embryophyta are in the strictest sense true Plants, rather than Algae.
+A clade within Archeplastidia characterized by their relatively complex multicellular forms, including having distinct tissues, organs and systems like animals.

 Algae were once considered to form the kingdom Chromista; they are now considered part of the miscellaneous "Protist" group of Eukaryotes.

 Some creatures can consume algae and make use of the algae's production of food via photosynthesis, while the algae can consume some of the host organism's waste products as food in a symbiotic relationship.
 Examples incluide some salamanders, many marine animals such as coral, sea slugs and sea sponges, and protists such as Stentor polymorphus and Paramecium bursaria.

 Heterokonta - Seaweed and Ciliates

 Brown Algae are not part of the Archeplastidia clade, but are @@@@

 As can be expected from their @@@@ xx@@@@ brown algae - seaweeds etc - multicellular algae